postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

     </Project>
     ```

-3. To configure the aspect, users should set this property in the `csproj` file, like in the following snippet:
+3. To configure the aspect, users should set this property in the `csproj` file, as shown in the following snippet:

    ```xml
     <Project Sdk="Microsoft.NET.Sdk">